angeloBerlin/MIDI-Automator/README.md

 load the next, previous or desired live-set file.
 All other features shall support the demand of a fully automated stage setup.

-MIDI Autopmator shall be hold as generic as possible, so that it can also handle other use cases that are way apart from the main idea.
+MIDI Automator shall be hold as generic as possible, so that it can also handle other use cases that are way apart from the main idea.

 Find additional information here: http://midi-automator.com